 How Nacre works

-Two planes, one bot
+Two planes, one agent

 Our control plane (the thing at nacre.sh) is the dashboard, billing, and the orchestrator that spawns, resizes, and retires VMs.
 It never reads your conversation content — just metadata (uptime, resource usage, OpenClaw version).